Azure

 4. | In the window that is displayed, clear the Display concealed user, group, and site names in all reports box. |

-5. | Proceed to Integrating Azure with SaaS Management. |
+5. | Proceed to Integrating Azure With SaaS Management. |

-Integrating Azure with SaaS Management
+Integrating Azure With SaaS Management

 To integrate Azure with SaaS Management:

-1. | Add the Azure application in SaaS Management.
-Refer to Adding an Application. |
+2. | Add the Azure application in SaaS Management.
+For details, see Adding an Application. |

-2. | To filter users based on domain, enter the appropriate domain name(s) in the Domain Names field of the Azure integration setup slideout.
+3. | To filter users based on domain, enter the appropriate domain name(s) in the Domain Names field of the Azure integration setup slideout.
 Domain names are not case sensitive.
 If you provide multiple domain values, they should be comma separated.
 If the Domain Names field is left empty, it will pull all the user domains. |

 Note:If the User Principal Name (UPN) and mail values are not the same, the entered domain values will not display in the Email column of the Azure Users tab in SaaS Management.

-3. | To filter the Azure user types that are pulled in from the HR Roster integration task, enter the appropriate value in the Include Guests field. |
+4. | To filter the Azure user types that are pulled in from the HR Roster integration task, enter the appropriate value in the Include Guests field. |

 Example 1: To retrieve Guest, Member, and null Azure user types, enter yes in the Include Guests field.